redux-observable/redux-observable/docs/basics/Epics.md

 function (action$: Observable<Action>, state$: StateObservable<State>): Observable<Action>;
 ```

 While you'll most commonly produce actions out in response to some action you received in, that's not actually a requirement!
-Once you're inside your Epic, use any Observable patterns you desire as long as anything output from the final, returned stream, is an action.
+Once you're inside your Epic, use any Observable patterns you desire as long as any output from the final, returned stream, is an action.

 The actions you emit will be immediately dispatched through the normal `store.dispatch()`, so under the hood redux-observable effectively does `epic(action$, state$).subscribe(store.dispatch)`